weecology/data-sharing-paper/data_sharing_ms.md

 6. Provide a raw form of the data
 ---------------------------------

-Your fancy model/correction might be best for your purposes, but it can make it difficult to combine your data with other studies.
+* Your fancy model/correction might be best for your purposes, but it can make it difficult to combine your data with other studies.
+* How should very large data files be compressed?
+	* .zip
+	* .tar.gz

 7. Use good null values